Ancarian/vk-bot/README.md

 # vk-downloader

-Its torrent downloader with remote access to your system by using VK Bot Api
+Its torrent downloader with remote access to your system via VK Bot Api

 steps:
 1. you send command from your phone/compute/etc using VK bot